MIS-DTIF – Direct Thoracic Interbody Fusion

 In addition, curvature of the thoracic spine can compromise lung, heart or other organ function, making surgical correction necessary, even if the patient is not experiencing much pain.

 The Advantages of MIS-DTIF

 Because of its nature, the MIS-DTIF procedure comes with all the benefits associated with other minimally invasive keyhole surgeries.
-The time spent on the operating table is decreased, reducing the time spent for both patient and doctor and the risk of the surgeon becoming tired during the procedure.
+The time spent on the operating table is much shorter, reducing patient risk.
 In fact, MIS-DTIF can be done by just one surgeon while traditional treatments for this area require a minimum of two surgeons.
 Surgeons will also find the procedure to be more straightforward once they become familiar with it.

 One of a Kind

 The MIS-DTIF is actually the only minimally invasive keyhole thoracic spinal surgery that does not involve any dissection nor any anatomical disruption to rib anatomy.
 Most thoracic spinal fusion surgeries will require the patient to have a minimum of one rib permanently removed.
 However, this is not necessary for the MIS-DTIF.

 Because of the thoracic spine’s connection to the rib cage, it presents a unique set of challenges for surgeons performing fusions surgery.
 The MIS-DTIF was developed to counter these challenges.
 It provides the numerous advantages mentioned above over traditional surgeries to treat this area.